 NORTH LOOSE “ENDS”

-Why not come along to the Y Centre, Melrose Close for one of our meetings.
+Why not come along to the Y Centre, Melrose Close and join us.

 For further details contact Richard at firstname.lastname@example.org or ring 01622 201247.

 Thirty Eight members attended the North Loose Ends for the November meeting on Wednesday to hear an interesting talk from the Community

 Support Officer on the scope and nature of her work.

 This was followed by a fiercely contested quiz, which rounded off the afternoon.

 The September Loose ‘Ends’ meeting welcomed 33 members and a visitor who began the afternoon with a Beetle Drive.
 After 6 rounds of frantic activity, rattling dice and laughter, Val Fuller was the winner of the first game with the highest score.

 This was followed by Sherry Giles who went on to win the second game.
 After a much needed refreshment break, the afternoon concluded with a thought provoking exercise based on ‘well known sayings’.